Jumps (If-Else)

 To reach the end of the questionnaire, just select "End of form".

 You can of course add more than one jump clause.
-However, please be careful to make sure you do not add conflicting jump clauses to a field.
+However, please be careful not to add conflicting jump clauses to a field.
 If that is the case, the jumps will follow the order from top to bottom i.e. in the case of more than one condition met, the first jump from the top will win.

 For example, you may have a drop-down with five items, and you would like to specify that if a user selects item one, they jump to question five, but if they select item three they jump to question ten.
 All other choices would proceed normally within the form.